AuxaneN/HastysText/README.md

-## A fake test App to save my wife the pain of editing an excel spread shit.
+## A fake test App to save my wife the pain of editing an excel spread sheet.

 Chats are saved on the Local storage for now. /!\ Clearing cookies will delete the entire chat history